 BrainPOP movies are playful animations addressing topics across the curriculum.
-They embed key learning concepts within a fun narrative starring Tim and his sidekick robot friend, Moby.
+They embed key learning concepts within a fun narrative starring BrainPOP's growing cast of characters.
 The animations run an average of five minutes, and are ideal for introducing, reviewing, and exploring concepts students learn in school.
 Important keywords, people, dates, and concepts appear on screen.

 BrainPOP animations appear in a movie player on the left side of each topic page.